 Today I surrender our finances to You… again.
+Again I submit to Your will about my dying momma.
 Today I surrender my husband to you… Again.
 Take my fears over my children’s future.
 I lay my pain and anxiety at Your feet.
-I trust that since You said No, there is good reason and I am asking You to help me want what you want for this life.
+I trust that since You said, “No,” there is a good reason and I am asking You to help me want what you want for this life.

 It’s hard to be still, calm me, hold me, surround me in your peace as I surrender to You today.

 When God Says No Will You Trust His Heart Today?

 It is hard to be still and wait on God when things are hard.
 When I feel I should be doing something or when I want something that feels like it should be mine.

 It is hard to be still but God knows best.
 Even when you can’t understand God’s hand in a situation, you can always trust God’s heart.

 When God says no, His heart has our best interest in mind.
 I can trust Him.
 So can you.

 Whatever it is that God said no about, can you surrender it today?